brettcodling/KubeEase/README.md

 ### 📁 File Management
 - **Smart Upload** - Upload files to the current directory in your terminal session
 - **Visual Download** - Browse and select multiple files/directories with a visual file picker
+- **File Filtering** - Search and filter files in the download dialog for quick selection
 - **Overwrite Protection** - Warnings when downloading files that already exist locally
 - **Bulk Operations** - Download multiple files at once
 - **Directory Tracking** - Automatically tracks your current directory in terminal sessions